infinyon/fluvio-docs/README.md

 This will tag current version, push the tag to the repository, which triggers a Release process and a Publish process.

+### Environments

+Theres two environments for the documentation:

+1. `Production`: The production environment is the default environment, it contains the latest stable version of the documentation.
+This environment is released when tagging a version.

+2. `Nightly`: The nightly environment is the development environment, it contains the latest changes merged into the `main` branch.